CamiWilliams/Building-the-Starship-Enterprise-Computer-Today/Step 0 - Initialize your Ship Commander/Initialize Ship Commander.md

 - Create an Amazon Developer account.
 - Create and configure a new skill using the Alexa Skills Kit and Alexa Hosted Skills
 - Create and configure Intents and sample Utterances
-- Test a skill using Lambda and an Echo device.
+- Test a skill using the Alexa Testing Simulator and an Echo device.

 ## Prerequisites